-The NEITI Oil and Gas Reports, which from the outset included financial, physical and process audits, went beyond the minimum EITI criteria and were considered the ‘Gold standard of global EITI’ by the World Bank.
-The physical report tracks volumes of production, lifting and exports, reconciling figures between figures from companies, NNPC and the Federal Government.
-The process report covers how agencies manage the sector, including licensing, pricing of government equity oil, the management of the government’s interest in joint ventures (JVs), crude oil supplies to refineries and oil imports.
+The NEITI Oil and Gas Reports, which from the outset included financial, physical, and process audits, went beyond the minimum EITI criteria and were considered the ‘Gold standard of global EITI’ by the World Bank.
+The physical report tracks volumes of production, lifting, and exports, reconciling figures between figures from companies, NNPC, and the Federal Government.
+The process report covers how agencies manage the sector, including licensing, pricing of government equity oil, the management of the government’s interest in joint ventures (JVs), crude oil supplies to refineries, and oil imports.
 The financial report reconciles company payments and government revenues, including the financial revenue flows from state-owned enterprises to the Federal Government.
 In addition to large amounts of detailed quantitative and qualitative information about the oil and gas industry, the NEITI Reports also highlighted challenges and formulated recommendations for reform.

 Summary of engagement by government, civil society and industry